-Diploma and Foundation Degree level courses are available for those candidates who wish to progress to professional qualifications.
+The Diploma in Therapeutic Counselling course is available for those candidates who wish to progress to a professional qualification as a Counsellor.
 Successful completion of this course will enable you to provide a therapeutic counselling service within the context of an agency's service framework.

 In addition to the College fees there are other costs to be considered including: